CharlonTank/tamalou-v2/Readme.md

 - You just drew a card, you have 2 possibilities:

 1. Discard the card and go to [Step 3](#Taking-a-Turn---Step-3)
-2. Switch the card with one of your cards that will be discarded instead and go to [Step 3](#Taking-a-Turn---Step-3)
+2. Replace the card with one of your cards that will be discarded instead and go to [Step 3](#Taking-a-Turn---Step-3)

 #### Taking a Turn - Step 3